zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/nginx-ingress-osm.md

 # Integrating NGINX Ingress Controller with Open Service Mesh

-There are two ways to integrate the NGINX Ingress Controller with Open Service Mesh (OSM):
+There are two ways to integrate NGINX Ingress Controller with Open Service Mesh (OSM):

 1. Injecting an envoy sidecar directly with NGINX Ingress Controller.
 2. Using the Open Service Mesh `ingressBackend` "proxy" feature.